Neroware/GodotRx/README.md

 ** Subscription Management **

-It is important to note, that if an objects is deleted and not all subscriptions are disposed, this could lead to memory leaks.
+It is important to note that if an object is deleted and not all subscriptions are disposed, this could lead to memory leaks.
 To account for this, the resulting subscription (an instance of type `DisposableBase`) can be linked to an object's lifetime via `DisposableBase.dispose_with(obj : Object)`.
 Doing so, will cause